Nyki-Anderson/shape-share/docs/README.md

 ## Some Considerations
 I am coding on a Macbook Pro and thus some of this tutorial will be Mac-specific.
 I will try to include resources for other operating systems where necessary but once you get your **Docker** container up and running, we will essentially be building in a **Linux** environment anyways.

 The remainder of this document will detail my coding setup for anyone interested and will of course be entirely subjective.
 I am pretty proud of my go to tools but they are by no means the only way to implement this project.
-Skip ahead to the [Getting Started](/docs/0.0_Getting_Started.md) document if you are ready, otherwise let’s talk about tools and apps that make coding more enjoyable and productive.
+Skip ahead to the [Getting Started](/docs/0.0_Getting_Started.md) document if you are ready, otherwise let’s talk about tools and apps that make coding and taking research notes more enjoyable and productive.

 > :memo: Note:
 > I am not compensated in anyway by the products or companies I am about to shower with praise.
 I just get really passionate about my tools.